CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

       * - Type
         - String

-  Defines how services with this type will be shown to players.
+  Defines how services with this type will be shown to players and solve scripts.
 Variables can be substituted in by typing the variable name immediately enclosed in curly brackets.
 Additional whitespace between the name and bracket MUST NOT be supported.
 For example, for the ``tcp`` service type, if the hostname of a service is ``192.0.2.69`` and the port is ``1337``, the ctf platform will show the string ``nc 192.0.2.69 1337`` in the challenge details.

   The variables in the substitution context depend on the environment.
 If the service is in predefined_services_, all needed variables MUST be provided in that same object.
 Otherwise, if the service is automatically deployed with a service_ or deployment_ configuration, it is the job of the deployment script to provide a context with the required variables.
 Deployment scripts MUST attempt to deploy services of a custom type they don't know of and format user_display by providing the ``host``, ``port`` and ``url`` variables in the substitution context.